-At this time of year, late autumn and early winter, it feels as though everyone has a cold and we know that we’re inevitably going to catch it too.
+In the autumn and winter it feels as though everyone has a cold – and we know that we’re inevitably going to catch it too.

 While dosing ourselves with paracetamol can help, natural remedies such as elderberry syrup could also give you an extra boost and relieve some of the nasty symptoms – such as a sore throat, a tickly cough or a blocked nose.

 Read on to find out which ingredients can help you to fight off a cold and try our natural cold-fighting recipes for immune system-boosting syrups, teas and more.